yhs666/mc-docs.zh-cn/articles/active-directory/develop/active-directory-devquickstarts-webapp-java.md

         }

         /**
-         * @return The jobTitle of this User.
+         * @return The jobTitle of this user.
          */
         public String getJobTitle() {
             return jobTitle;
         }

         /**
-         * @param jobTitle The jobTitle to set to this User Object.
+         * @param jobTitle The jobTitle to set to this User object.
          */
         public void setJobTitle(String jobTitle) {
             this.jobTitle = jobTitle;
         }

         /**
-         * @return The givenName of this User.
+         * @return The givenName of this user.
          */
         public String getGivenName() {
             return givenName;